apache/skywalking/docs/en/setup/service-agent/java-agent/How-to-enable-kafka-reporter.md

 # How to enable Kafka Reporter

 The Kafka reporter plugin support report traces, JVM metrics, Instance Properties, and profiled snapshots to Kafka cluster, which is disabled in default.
-Move the jar of the plugin from `optional-reporter-plugins` to `reporter-plugins` for activating.
+Move the jar of the plugin, `kafka-reporter-plugin-x.y.z.jar`, from `agent/optional-reporter-plugins` to `agent/reporter-plugins` for activating.

 Notice, currently, the agent still needs to configure GRPC receiver for delivering the task of profiling.
 In other words, the following configure cannot be omitted.